-All RESOLTECH WWA resins are recommended with a maximum casting thickness (see page 4), beyond this thickness, the heat generated cannot escape out of the resin fast enough and high reaction temperatures may result in yellowing, cracks and shrinkage (= exothermic reaction).
+WWA ECO resin is recommended with a maximum casting thickness (see page 4), beyond this thickness, the heat generated cannot escape out of the resin fast enough and high reaction temperatures may result in yellowing, cracks and shrinkage (= exothermic reaction).

-In order to choose the right system, please see below some examples of volumes.
+Examples below show which dimension should be considered as "thickness" depending on the shape.
 The orange arrows show the most contraining dimension for heat to escape.